kaiyoux/p_cmd_runr/README.md

 # Introduction

 The p_cmd_runner package was born from the need to run local commands (taken from local files) on any number of remote nodes accessible via SSH(/AMOS/MOSHELL).
 It is written in Python 3, and is based on the Paramiko package.
-It was an attempt to produce an alternative to Ansible, which I was not allowed to install.

 ### To install the package:
 **python -m pip install p_cmd_runr**